 The Beigel Shop

 Deep within Brick Lane is the much-loved Beigel Shop, home to rainbow bagels.
+This is London’s original bagel bakery, established in 1855.
+This family-run business caters to both retail and wholesale customers, online and in-store.
 The cream cheese and smoked salmon is tops.
 Prepare for a surprising selection.
 This is fast-paced, delicious London food at its best.